isc-projects/stork/doc/user/overview.rst

    Connections and protocols between Stork components and services

+..
+  The above diagram may be edited at https://app.diagrams.net/.
+  The source file is located in the doc/user/static/ecosystem-protocols.drawio.xml file.

 The Stork server is the central component of the Stork environment.
 It serves the Web UI and REST API over the HTTP protocol (connections no. 1, 4, and 8 on the diagram).
 The administrator may secure it by providing a trusted SSL/TLS certificate.
 It is recommended especially when the Stork server is exposed to the public network.